clareliguori/serendipity-agent/serendipity-finder.script.md

 Process each URL in the queue, extracting content and discovering additional event pages.

 **Constraints:**

 - You MUST process URLs from the "Pending URLs" section one at a time
 - You MUST move each URL to "Processing URLs" section before fetching it
 - You MUST check if the URL already exists in the "Completed URLs" section before processing to prevent infinite loops
 - You MUST NOT add URLs to "Pending URLs" if they already exist in any section of the queue file
-- You MUST first attempt to fetch content using the http_request tool
+- You MUST fetch content using the http_request tool
-- If http_request returns no events or minimal content, You MUST retry using the local_chromium_browser tool
-- You MUST NOT spend more than 2 minutes total on any single URL because browser timeouts can stall the entire process
+- You MUST NOT spend more than 2 minutes total on any single URL because timeouts can stall the entire process
-- If the browser tool times out after 30 seconds, You MUST immediately move to the next URL because continuing would waste time
+- If no usable content is returned after http_request attempts, You MUST mark the URL as failed and move to the next URL
 - You MUST look for specific event instances with actual dates, not general class descriptions or venue information
 - You MUST detect pagination indicators such as "Next", "More", page numbers, or "Load More" buttons
 - When you find pagination links or individual event detail pages, You MUST check if the URL already exists in the queue before adding it